nosqlgeek/rl-redis-cli-pycluster/README.md

 5. Commands without key arguments will be executed in parallel agains every endpoint.
 The result is grouped by endpoint.

+## Limitations

-> This command line tool is not (yet) interactive, but it allows to pass a command as an argument.
+* This command line tool is not (yet) interactive, but it allows to pass a command as an argument
+* The tool doesn't return the result in the same format as `redis-cli` does.
+The response is already parsed and converted into an equivalent Python type/object (i.e. lists, dictonary, boolean, ...).
+The output is the string representation of this value.

 ## Usage